 To monitor the temperature of the oil, you can buy a cooking thermometer.
 Many experts agree that the ideal temperature for frying chicken is 350-375 degrees Fahrenheit, which results in juicy but crispy chicken.
 Start frying the chicken on high heat and gradually reduce the heat to reach an ideal outcome.

 You may marinate your chicken in a variety of ways.
 Some people like buttermilk, while others prefer brine.
 I like to soak my chicken in buttermilk.
 Whatever option you pick, the chicken must be soaked in the fridge for 24 hours.
 Patience is the key to a great meal.

 When marinating chicken, don’t keep the spices.
 They’re going to take the fried chicken to a whole new level.
 To bread chicken, whisk together milk and spicy sauce or Sriracha.
 However, if you don’t want to taste salty chicken, don’t add too much.

 The oil you use can make or break your fried chicken meal.
-Thus, it’s important you use the correct type and a good brand.
-Check out the oils we’ve enumerated here and we hope you find the best one for you and your family.
+Thus, you must use the correct type and a good brand.
+Check out the oils we’ve enumerated here, and we hope you find the best one for you and your family.

 Last update on 2022-12-02 / Affiliate links / Images from Amazon Product Advertising API